 I still had extra potted flowers so I decided to make a new flower bed.
 Digging out the sod and tilling the subsoil.

-My newest bed is all planted with Iris and Lilies and watered in.
+My second flowerbed is all planted with Iris and Lilies and watered in.
 I still have a few plants left to decide where they might go?
-Gardening for me is a learning process seeing what works and what fails.
-I continue learning about gardening up North…
+So I might as well add some more perennials …cuz why not?
+I have no master plan and my design will change almost every day.
+It is a learning experience and I continue to learn what works and what fails.